JSusak/ProVoiceProactiveIntervention/README.md

 ## Acknowledgements

-Many thanks to [Mark Colley](https://github.com/M-Colley) for being a great project supervisor and helping with any concerns, technical or otherwise.

-This project also acknowledges use of the following assets, created by other talented developers:
+This project acknowledges use of the following assets, created by other very talented developers:

 - [Bayesian Optimization for Unity](https://github.com/Pascal-Jansen/Bayesian-Optimization-for-Unity)
 - [QuestionnaireToolkit](https://assetstore.unity.com/packages/tools/gui/questionnairetoolkit-157330)